rackerlabs/support-how-to/content/how-to/rackspace-auto-scale/rackspace-auto-scale-control-panel-user-guide-concepts/index.md

 A *scaling group* is a set of identical servers and, optionally, a load balancer, defined by the launch configuration that you set.
-The group can scale up and down in response to load, as defined by the scaling policy that you configure and bound by your scaling group configuration.
+The group can scale up and down in response to load, as defined by the scaling policy you configure and bound by your scaling group configuration.

 ### Cooldowns

-*Cooldowns* enforce a period of time between possible actions.
+*Cooldowns* enforce a time interval between possible actions.
 Auto Scale has the following types:

 - **Minimum (group) Cooldown**: Use to enforce a minimum amount of time for your servers to scale up.
-The complexity of the servers that you are adding, not the number of servers, determines how much time they need to fully deploy.
+The complexity of the servers that you add, not the number of servers, determines how much time they need to fully deploy.
 A 10-minute minimum cooldown is sufficient for most server images.
 - **Policy Cooldown**: Use to prevent a policy from being triggered too soon.
 For